The School of Art

 The School of Art announces The Contemporary Project.
 Join us for a two-year odyssey on which we will examine contemporary art in ways that will sustain, surprise, and delight.
 What is it to be the art of Now?
 Click on the image for more information.

-Art and design are never products of the assimilation of a body of knowledge, but rather the result of risk-taking within a field of “not knowing.”
-We prepare young artists and designers by providing them with a secure environment in which to risk failure, as well as the technical, conceptual and contextual tools to inform that risk.
+Art and design are never products of the assimilation of a body of knowledge, but rather the result of risk-taking within a field of discovery.
+We prepare young artists and designers by providing them with a supportive environment in which challenges are presented and then met with technical, conceptual and contextual tools.
+Our programs are designed to encourage curiosity, and we work with our students to capitalize on their commitment, and to realize their potential.

-A beneficial academic environment will provide those “languages” while encouraging the uniqueness of speech.
-To create these nurturing environments, we have to maintain both an institutional agility—an ability to respond appropriately and meaningfully to change—and a clear, collective sense of the primacy of each student.
+Our academic environment provides exposure to many cultural “languages” while also encouraging the uniqueness of speech.
+To create a dynamic and enriching environment, we maintain both an institutional agility—an ability to respond appropriately and meaningfully to change—and a clear sense of the primacy of each student.

 News & Events